Frequently Asked Questions

 It’s a lot like taking frozen goods home from the supermarket on a hot day.
 Personally, if I get home and an item is partially thawed, I either throw it into the freezer and refreeze it or consume it within a day or two.
 At the end of the day, it’s your judgement.
 Let us know if you have any concerns or queries, and we’ll be happy to help where we can.

 You can request a cooler bag with extra ice for your chilled and frozen products if you want to be extra sure.
 It’s packed inside your styrofoam esky with your other goods.
 A $4 surcharge applies for the extra ice.

 What if I want something that’s not on your list?

-Can you tell me more about the charities you support, and ask you customers to?
+Can you tell me more about the charities you support, and ask your customers to?

-We support 4 charities: Greenfleet, Genethics, Tear Australia, and the Save the Bilby Fund.
+We support 5 charities: Greenfleet, Genethics, Tear Australia, Save the Bilby Fund, and Ocean Crusaders.